ThiagoSordi10/Network-Scanner/README.md

 The detection of the devices on the network through range of IP's may take a while.

-The prints are: New devices, devices that went offline and the list of devices with their infos.
+The prints are: New devices, devices that became offline and the list of devices with their infos.

 ## Authors
 <a href="https://github.com/GuilhermePretto">Guilherme Pretto</a>, <a href="https://github.com/smfinkler">Samuel Finkler</a>, Thiago Sordi